 5. Insert a Chart

 Now that you have filters you can easily add a chart.
-Selecting the table, you can insert a graph by selecting the Insert menu option then, select a chart which chart you want to view by selecting that option on the toolbar.
+Selecting the table, you can insert a graph by selecting the Insert menu option then, select a chart you want to view by selecting that option on the toolbar.
 The graph is then filtered based on your slicer selection.